Swami Vivekananda: Disciples and Related Writings

 Alasinga played a pivotal role in Swami Vivekananda's going to the West and was also instrumental in starting the Ramakrishna Movement in India.
 He met Swamiji in 1892 when Vivekananda visited Madras as a wandering monk.
 Swamiji addressed many of his letters subseqently to Alasinga and had much appreciation for his selfless and pure character.
 This is the story of Alasinga's extraordinary dedication and commitment and devotion to his guru, and is a lasting source of inspiration and strength.More info →

-A handsome and helpful chronology which charts every move of the swami in his years in the west: where he was, what he was doing, whom he met, to whom he wrote, where he was staying, what special event occurred - it is all here.
+A handsome and helpful chronology which charts every move of the swami in his years in the West: where he was, what he was doing, whom he met, to whom he wrote, where he was staying, what special event occurred - it is all here.
 Includes also maps and illustrations.
 2nd ed.
-Flexable, laminated cover.More info →
+Flexible, laminated cover; spiral bound.More info →

 Swami Vivekananda traveled all over India as an wandering monk.
 He came to Goa in 1892 and visited various sacred places in this ancient part of India.
 This booklet provides an overview of this visit, bringing together the scattered facts and information along with pictures.More info →

 After his epochal speeches at the World Parliament of Religions, Chicago in 1893, Swami Vivekananda spent more than three years in the United States and Europe sowing the seeds of Vedanta through illuminating his talks.
 These talks have come down to us through Sarah Ellen Waldo and J. J. Goodwin.